Understanding Stability Strategy

 Example: Fast-food chains like McDonald's often focus on menu optimization and cost-effective supply chain management instead of frequently opening new locations.

-To Maintain a Competitive Advantage
+4) To Retain Competitive Advantage

-Due to Internal Constraints
+5) Due to Internal Constraints

 Example: Family-owned businesses often prioritize long-term stability over rapid expansion to preserve their legacy and maintain financial security.

-Due to Regulatory Restrictions
+6) Due to Regulatory Restrictions

 Types of Stability Strategies

-No-Change Strategy
+1) No-Change Strategy

-Modest Growth Strategy
+2) Modest Growth Strategy

 - The modest growth strategy aims for small, incremental growth while maintaining operational stability.